Mantra Counseling, LLC

 - Licensed in the state of Florida as a Licensed Marriage and Family Therapist since 2013 (MT 2809).

 - Earned Certified Addiction Professional certification in 2008 (#4385).

 - National Certified Counselor since 2003 (#83286).

 I am a psychotherapist who specializes in providing therapy to adults, adolescents, couples and families in the Tampa Bay area with various mental health and/ or substance abuse problems.
-My specialties, include, marital conflict, parent- child conflict, acculturation issues, trauma, addictions, depressive and anxiety disorders, adjustment problems to major life changes and parenting skills training.
+My specialties, include, marital conflict, parent- child conflict, acculturation issues, trauma, addictions, depressive and anxiety disorders, adjustment problems to major life changes and parenting skills and mindfulness training.

 Goals and Outcomes

 My goal is to enhance the well- being of adults, adolescents and families in the community.
 I provide services that encourage increased personal happiness and health and satisfying relationships.
 My core values include fostering compassion, promoting cultural sensitivity and encouraging the development of a collaborative relationship with my clients, that leads to effective treatment and client autonomy.
 In general, counseling is most useful in helping individuals help themselves or improve their relationships by changing feelings, thoughts and/ or behaviors.